 “…24 percent of those unhappy spouses who divorced or separated ended up in a second marriage within five years.
 Eighty-one percent of those second marriages were happy.” p.
 12

-She’s saying the vast majority of unhappily married spouses who divorced and remarried found better partners the second time: 81%!
+She’s saying that among the unhappily married spouses who divorced and remarried within five years, the vast majority—81%—reported happy second marriages.

 “Does divorce make unhappily married people happy?
 The answer, surprisingly, in this research, seems to be no….With the important exception of reducing the incidence of marital violence for unhappy spouses (in violent marriages), divorce failed, on average, to result in improvements in psychological well-being for unhappy spouses.” p.
 13-14

-She’s saying, in general, divorce does not make people happy.
-But if a person is in a violent home, divorce will likely will reduce the violence and increase their happiness.
+She’s saying, in general, divorce did not increase measured psychological well-being on average.
+But if a person is in a violent home, divorce will likely reduce the violence and bring significant relief—moving that person closer to happiness and safety.

 Quote 7: Waite What kinds of marriages improved?
-The marriages that improved were those with “outside stressors,” not bad behavior by one spouse.
+Many of the marriages that improved involved “outside stressors,” rather than only bad behavior by one spouse.

 “Many spouses we interviewed who survived marital unhappiness did not see problems within the relationship as the cause.
 Instead they blamed outside forces for causing both unhappiness and relationship stress: Spouses became ill, lost jobs, got depressed, children got into trouble or created marital stresses by their financial and emotional demands.” p.
 15